-The joint work of teachers and researchers requires, as previously highlighted above, the capacity of selecting appropriate tools and resources in accordance with specific learning objectives and of devising appropriate and suitable educational methods.
-The educational effectiveness of games (as well as that of any other technological means) mainly depends on the choices made by those in charge of designing and setting up the activity: in order to take a significant step forward, the use of etools needs to be carefully planned and structured, and conceptually well integrated in mainstream activities, bearing in mind that e-tools (including digital games) do not make the difference per se, simply by being used; it is the concepts and ideas underpinning the learning activities that produce effective and significant changes on educational processes and the related pedagogical planning.
+The joint work of teachers and researchers requires, as previously highlighted, the capacity of selecting appropriate tools and resources in accordance with specific learning objectives and of devising appropriate and suitable educational methods.
+The educational effectiveness of games (as well as that of any other technological means) mainly depends on the choices made by those in charge of designing and setting up the activity: in order to take a significant step forward, the use of e-tools needs to be carefully planned and structured, and conceptually well integrated in mainstream activities, bearing in mind that e-tools (including digital games) do not make the difference per se, simply by being used; it is the concepts and ideas underpinning the learning activities that produce effective and significant changes on educational processes and the related pedagogical planning.

-Thus, regarding the use of the integrating game activities outside the classroom as a complement to traditional education, the key challenge is the meaningful integration of it so that it is possible to connect the game activities with the different aspects of the traditional curriculum.
+Thus, regarding the use of integrating game activities outside the classroom as a complement to traditional education, the key challenge is their meaningful integration so that it is possible to connect the game activities with different aspects of the traditional curriculum.

-In this sense, we have suggested using an online learning management system to deploy the games so that students can play from home, at their own pace, on their own computers.
-In order to avoid this "playing at home" from becoming a barrier for the posterior reflection and debriefing sessions, it is necessary to produce games that provide insight into how the game was played by each student.
-Traditional learning management systems track when each student accesses each piece of content, but simply knowing that the student did open the game at home is not enough for preparing a meaningful debriefing session.
-Games should include mechanisms to track the activity of each student inside the game, providing insight into where the students stumbled, found problems or tried different things.
-The eAdventure platform, as described in section 4.3, represents a first step towards meaningful integration, proposing a model in which the games report back to a central server using standard-compliant communication methods.
+In this sense, we have suggested using an online LMS to deploy the games so that students can play from home, at their own pace, on their own computers.
+In order to avoid this "playing at home" from becoming a barrier for posterior reflection and debriefing sessions, it is necessary to produce games that provide insight into how the game was played by each student.
+Traditional LMSs track when each student accesses each piece of content, but simply knowing that the student did open the game at home is not enough for preparing a meaningful debriefing session.
+Games should include mechanisms to track the activity of each student inside the game, providing insight into where the students stumbled, found problems, or tried different things.
+The eAdventure platform, as described in Section 4.3, represents a first step toward meaningful integration, proposing a model in which the games report back to a central server using standard-compliant communication methods.